Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 ### Create a basic decoder

-To build a custom `Decoder` in Kotlin serialization, you can extend the `AbstractDecoder` class.
+To build a custom decoder, you can extend the `AbstractDecoder` class.
 This allows you to override the default implementations instead of implementing the `Decoder` and `CompositeDecoder` interfaces from scratch.

 To create a basic decoder: